Email marketing is killer. It works. It’s awesome. You need to do it.

 Pick one and go with it.
 Trying to jam all these into one message is complicated and will confuse your audience.

-Here’s a great example of a newsletter with a simple goal from Litmus:
+Here’s a great past example of a newsletter with a simple goal from Litmus:

 The goal of this newsletter is clearly to increase clicks to improve their engagement rates.
 Rather than just writing a lengthy article about the pros and cons of single vs. double opt-in landing pages, they give their subscribers an option.